bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 | Get_Identifier_Response    | 0x405         | [Identifier Payload](#identifier-payload)        | Indications; From accessory |
 |      RESERVED              | 0x304 - 0x35F |                                                  |                             |
 |      RESERVED (Response)   | 0x405 - 0x45F |                                                  |                             |
-{: #table-non-owner-control-pt-opcodes title="Non-Owner Control Point Opcodes"}
+{: #table-non-owner-control-pt-opcodes title="Non-Owner Control Point Opcodes"}{: #table-non-owner-controls-opcodes title="Non-Owner Controls Opcodes"}

-This control point SHALL be available to the platform only when the accessory is in separated state.
-In all other states, the accessory SHALL return the Invalid_command error as the ResponseStatus in CommandResponse.
-See [Command Response](#command-response) for details.
+Sound_Start and Sound_Stop SHALL only be available to the platform when the accessory is in the separated state.

+In all other states, the accessory SHALL return the Invalid_command error as the ResponseStatus in Command_Response.

+Get_Identifier SHALL only be available when in identifier read state; otherwise, it MUST send [Command_Response](#command-response) with the Invalid_command as the ResponseStatus.

+The identifier read state is discussed further in [Identifier Payload](#identifier-payload).

 ##### Play sound
 The Sound_Start opcode is used to play sound on the sound maker of the accessory.
 The sound maker MUST play sound for a minimum duration of 5 seconds.